Story heading

 </script>

-This will reroute all imports to scripts/...
+This will reroute all scripts/... imports to https://example.com/scripts/....
+For example, scripts/test would reroute to https://example.com/scripts/test.

 Conclusion